 - Seniorspets.org – an organization of volunteers who help seniors in their communities with their pets.

 - Luckie Street Project (in Georgia) – Their primary focus is to help families with pets.
 When life’s hardships create difficulties that impact the ability to properly care for pets, Luckie Street works with them.

 - If the pet is a cat – move it’s litter box and food UP on a low table or any area that is easier for your parent to get to.

 - Make sure to purchase food cans and bags that your parent can open without a struggle.
 You may even consider taking the dry food out of it’s bag and placing it in a container that your parent can easily open.

 - If the pet is a large dog – be aware that any tug on the leash may send your parent to the ground.
 It may be best for them to NOT walk the dog and instead, if possible, let the dog do his duty in the back yard.
 Otherwise, this is when a pet sitter, neighbor, a friend or you will have to take over.

 - If your parent likes to cuddle with his/her pet in bed and they would normally pick the animal up and place him on the bed you may consider a pet ramp to minimize any possibility of falling and injury.

 - Make sure the pet is microchipped and if you want to be extra cautious – you can also add a GPS tracker to their collar.
-Check out the different varieties of GPS trackers for pets on Amazon.
+Check out the different varieties of GPS trackers for pets.